Buffalo Trace Distillery Mash Bills

 A break down of the majority of the Buffalo Trace distillery Bourbons and Ryes by their mash bill

 Buffalo Trace uses two primary mash bills.
-While they do not disclose the exact recipe Bourbonr’s much wiser than I have made educated guesses as to the mash bill percentages.
+While they don’t disclose the exact recipe Bourbonr’s much wiser than I have made educated guesses at the mash bill percentages.
 Mash bill # 1 is probably 10% or less and mash bill #2 is somewhere between 10%-12%.
-Mash bill number two is a more common rye content among Bourbons.
+Mash bill number two with 10-12% rye is a more common rye content for bourbons.

 The Wheated Bourbon mash bill is a mystery as well.
 However, the rye portion (and maybe more) is replaced by wheat.
 This creates a very different flavor profile than the Rye.
 I also believe that Wheated Bourbons handle (even need) aging much better than Bourbons that have rye in the mash bill.